poxu/runmpv/readme.md

 files with runmpv.exe .
 You still have to select runmpv manually from a dropdown list, when you play a certain file type for the first time.

-If you want to store runmmp.exe in a directory of you choice, you'll have to manually specify mpvHomeDir parameter in runmpv.properties
+If you want to store runmpv.exe in a directory of you choice, you'll have to manually specify mpvHomeDir parameter in runmpv.properties

 # Usage